 H. Burr Steinbach Visiting Scholars Program

 In 1969, H. Burr Steinbach, serving as first Dean of graduate Studies at the Woods Hole Oceanographic Institution, started a special program of visiting scholars specifically for the graduate students.
-This program, run every year since then, is intended to give our graduate students an opportunity to meet leading scientists and engineers in an informal, relaxed atmosphere where the free exchange of information and ideas is promoted.
+This program, run every year since then, is intended to give our graduate students an opportunity to meet scholars working in ocean science, ocean engineering, ocean policy or in related fields leading scientists and engineers in an informal, relaxed atmosphere where the free exchange of information and ideas is promoted.
 The program is run entirely by graduate students in the MIT/WHOI Joint Program in Oceanography/Applied Ocean Science and Engineering, with all visiting scholars determined by student interest and scheduled and hosted by students.

 During the summer there are close to 200 students in residence at WHOI.
 The majority is enrolled as full-time graduate students in the MIT/WHOI Joint Program in Oceanography/Applied Ocean Science and Engineering.
 They are joined by advanced graduate students in the Summer Program in Geophysical Fluid Dynamics, and advanced undergraduates in our Summer Student Fellowship Program and Minority Fellowship Program.
 These students come from colleges and universities across the country and around the world.
 The Visiting Scholars Program serves as a catalyst for bringing the students and staff members together in an atmosphere of stimulating intellectual exchange.